eByte23/RazorReactHybridDemo/README.md

 ### Run the app

-The app runs in to parts, a nodejs app running with webpack running a webserver locally then with build a minified js library to be included in the .net app on deploy and the .NET core app with Razor Pages/MVC
+The app runs in two parts, a nodejs app running with webpack running a webserver locally then with build a minified js library to be included in the .net app on deploy and the .NET core app with Razor Pages/MVC

 You can run either individually however to using the react library you'll need to run the node app.